SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Experiment

 \textbf{Implementation Details.} We use PyTorch~\cite{pytorch} framework to carry out all the experiments.
-All networks are trained with the same setting, where stochastic gradient descent (SGD) with batch size of 16 is used as optimizer, with momentum of 0.9 and weight decay of 5e-4.
+All networks are trained with the same setting, where stochastic gradient descent (SGD) with batch size of 16 is used as an optimizer, with a momentum of 0.9 and weight decay of 5e-4.
 All models are trained for 50K iterations with an initial learning rate of 0.01.
 As a common practice, the ``poly'' learning rate policy is adopted to decay the initial learning rate by multiplying $(1 -\frac{\text{iter}}{\text{total}\_\text{iter}})^{0.9}$ during training.
-Data augmentation contains random horizontal flip, random resizing with scale range of $[0.75, ~2.0]$, and random cropping with crop size of $1024 \times 1024$ for Cityscapes, Mapillary, BDD, IDD and UDS datasets.
-For quantitative evaluation, mean of class-wise Intersection-Over-Union (mIoU) is used for accurate comparison, and number of Floating-point Operations Per Second (FLOPs) and Frames Per Second (FPS) are adopted for speed comparison.
-Moreover, to achieve stronger baseline, we also adopt class-balanced sampling strategy proposed in ~\cite{video_propagation} which obtains stronger baselines.
-For Cityscapes dataset, we also adopt coarse annotated data boosting methods to improve rare class segmentation quality.
+Data augmentation contains random horizontal flip, random resizing with a scale range of $[0.75, ~2.0]$, and random cropping with crop size of $1024 \times 1024$ for Cityscapes, Mapillary, BDD, IDD, and UDS datasets.
+For quantitative evaluation, the mean of class-wise Intersection-Over-Union (mIoU) is used for an accurate comparison, and the number of Floating-point Operations Per Second (FLOPs) and Frames Per Second (FPS) are adopted for speed comparison.
+Moreover, to achieve a stronger baseline, we also adopt the class-balanced sampling strategy proposed in ~\cite{nvidia_seg_video}, which obtains stronger baselines.
+For the Cityscapes dataset, we also adopt coarse annotated data boosting methods to improve rare class segmentation quality.
 Our code and model are available for reference.
-Also note that several non-real segmentation methods in Mapillary, BDD, IDD and USD dataset are implemented using our codebase and trained under the same setting.
+Also note that several non-real segmentation methods in Mapillary, BDD, IDD, and USD datasets are implemented using our codebase and trained under the same setting.

 \textbf{TensorRT Deployment Device.} The testing environment is TensorRT 8.2.0 with CUDA 11.2 on a single TITAN-RTX GPU.
-In addition, we re-implement grid sampling operator by CUDA to be used together with TensorRT.
-The operator is provided by PyTorch and used in warping operation in the Flow Alignment Module.
-We report average time of inferencing 100 images.
+In addition, we re-implement the grid sampling operator by CUDA to be used together with TensorRT.
+The operator is provided by PyTorch and used in warping operations in the Flow Alignment Module.
+We report an average time of inferencing 100 images.
 Moreover, we also deploy our SFNet and SFNet-Lite on different devices, including 1080-TI and RTX-3090.
-We report the results on the next part.
+We report the results in the next part.